tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 When I did WordPress consulting some years ago, I almost always started with themes that already contained responsive styling.
 Even then, I ran into issues on some devices.

 For example, one time I helped implement a [WordPress theme called Canvas](http://demo.woothemes.com/) for the [Rockley Group](http://rockley.com/).
-Even with Canvas being developed by top designers and responsively styled, Charles Cooper manually tested it with a box of about 17 different mobile devices and found numerous issues with the responsive display.
+Even with Canvas being developed by top designers with responsive styling promoted as the main selling point, it fell short.
+Charles Cooper manually tested it with a box of about 17 different mobile devices and found a number of issues with the responsive display.

-In short, building a responsive site that works well across all browsers, platforms, and devices is hard.
+In sum, building a responsive site that works well across all browsers, platforms, and devices is hard.
 It's not something you want to do from scratch.

 ## Google ranks non-responsive sites lower

 Why does responsive display matter so much?
 If you look at help metrics, most analytics tell you how many visits come from mobile devices.
-Usage will vary, but even for my blog, mobile visitors account for about 15-20% of the overall traffic.
+Usage varies based on the content and audience, but even for my blog, mobile visitors account for about 15-20% of the overall traffic.

 This is a significant amount of traffic, but even if your mobile traffic for your docs is less than 5%, you can't dismiss the mobile view.
 Google will lower your SEO rank if your site doesn't display well on mobile devices.